Observable signatures of Hall viscosity in lowest Landau level superfluids: Abstract

 \section{Abstract}

-Hall viscosity is a non-dissipative viscosity occurring in systems with broken time-reversal symmetry, such as quantum Hall phases and $p+ip$ superfluids.
-Despite Hall viscosity's expected ubiquity and past observations in classical soft matter systems, it has yet to be measured experimentally in any quantum phase of matter.
-Toward this end, we describe the observable effects of Hall viscosity in a simple family of rotating Bose-Einstein condensates of electrically neutral bosons, in which all of the bosons condense into a single LLL orbital.
-Such phases are accessible to current cold atom experiments, and we dub them lowest Landau level (LLL) superfluids.
-We demonstrate that LLL superfluids possess a non-universal Hall viscosity, leading to a range of observable consequences such as rotation of vortex-antivortex dipoles and wave-vector dependent corrections to the speed of sound.
+Hall viscosity is a nondissipative viscosity occurring in systems with broken time-reversal symmetry, such as quantum Hall phases and $p+ip$ superfluids.
+Despite Hall viscosity's expected ubiquity and past observations in: classical soft matter, optical, and graphene systems, it has yet to be measured experimentally in any macroscopic quantum state of matter.
+Toward this end, we describe the observable effects of Hall viscosity in a simple family of rotating Bose-Einstein condensates of electrically neutral bosons, in which all of the bosons condense into a single lowest Landau level (LLL) orbital.
+Such phases are accessible to current cold atom experiments, and we dub them LLL superfluids.
+We demonstrate that LLL superfluids possess a nonuniversal Hall viscosity, leading to a range of observable consequences such as rotation of vortex-antivortex dipoles and wave-vector dependent corrections to the speed of sound.
 Furthermore, using a coherent state path integral approach, we present a microscopic derivation of the Landau-Ginzburg equations of a LLL superfluid, showing explicitly how Hall viscosity enters.

 {

 }